What are allergies?

-Mould is commonly found both indoors and outside, and grows in damp, poorly ventilated areas.
-In sensitive people, mould may trigger an allergic reaction and symptoms such as sneezing, coughing and a blocked or runny nose.
-If you see or smell mould anywhere in your house, remove it straight away.
-Try and find the source of the moisture supporting its growth.
-Kitchens, bathrooms and laundries are the most common areas of the house that mould grows in because of condensation and a lack of airflow.
+Mould is commonly found both indoors and outside, and may be found in damp, poorly ventilated areas.
+For people who have a mould allergy, this allergen can trigger symptoms such as sneezing, coughing and a blocked or runny nose.
+One of the best treatments for mould allergy sufferers, is to avoid contact with mould spores and safe guard your home by managing conditions where mould could grow.
+Kitchens, bathrooms and laundries are the most common areas of the house that mould grows because of condensation and a lack of airflow.
 One of the best ways to discourage mould from growing is to increase ventilation in the problem area, therefore open as many doors and windows as possible.

 Pollens are one of the most common causes of allergies.
-Some people are allergic to pollen from trees, grasses, weeds and flowers.
+Many people are allergic to pollen produced by trees, grasses, weeds and flowers.
 This type of allergic reaction is known as hayfever.
-Symptoms include sneezing, a blocked and runny nose, and eyes that sting and itch, and are swollen and watery.
+Symptons can include sneezing, runny nose, stuffy nose, watery eyes, itchy skin or swelling.

 For more information, ASCIA website.